PARADISE OF SWEET WINES!

 CHÂTEAU COUTET 93+p

 I really like Coutet because its wine seems never to be overdone.
 In April 2008, it was a beautiful wine with the aroma of acacia flower, pineapple and peach, incredibly elegant and gracious touch, splendid sweetness and acidity, refined and delicate on the palate and smooth finish.
 Despite being on the light side, there was no limit on how much you could adore this heartbreaker wine!
-It is well-suited for 12-18 years additional cellaring.
+It is well-suited for 12-18 years of additional cellaring.

 CHÂTEAU DOISY DAENE 93+p